netliferesearch/imdi-styles/README.md

 https://imdi-styles.firebaseapp.com/styles@0.0.1.min.css
 ```

-* `npm run build:test` will deploy test CDN's.
+* `$ npm run build:test` will deploy test CDN's.
 Can be used when testing locally or on codepen.
 ```
 https://imdi-styles.firebaseapp.com/UI-test
 https://imdi-styles.firebaseapp.com/styles-test